Alaska Airlines fleet

 Alaska Airlines commemorated its relationship with Boeing in 2016, with a livery on a 737-900ER aircraft celebrating the plane maker's 100th anniversary.

-The Alaska Airlines fleet consists solely of Boeing 737 aircraft, including five freighter jets.
-A regional fleet of Alaska branded Embraer 175 jets is operated by the wholly owned subsidiary Horizon Air and third-party contractor SkyWest Airlines.
+As of June 2026, the Alaska Airlines fleet consists of 351 aircraft.
+The fleet includes Boeing 737 and Boeing 787 mainline passenger aircraft, Boeing 737 freighter aircraft, and a regional fleet of Alaska-branded Embraer 175 jets operated by the wholly owned subsidiary Horizon Air and third-party contractor SkyWest Airlines.

 Alaska Airlines advertises its relationship with Boeing Commercial Airplanes.
-Nearly all aircraft in the mainline fleet have the Boeing logo and "Proudly All Boeing" under the cockpit windows.
+All aircraft in the mainline fleet have the Boeing logo and "Proudly Boeing" under the cockpit windows.
 Alaska operates an aircraft in a special livery celebrating the plane manufacturer's centennial.

 Current fleet

-Both Horizon Air and SkyWest Airlines operate Embraer 175 aircraft for Alaska.